Editor’s Note: This post was updated on November 20, 2018 for accuracy and comprehensiveness. It was originally published on March 31, 2016.

-Of the two goals, the discussions surrounding fat loss seem to fall victim to more myths, pseudoscience, and full-blown quackery than muscle gain.
-That’s because there’s a hard truth about losing fat that few people want to hear: if you want to lose Fat Mass, you need to be in a caloric deficit (which means eating less than your body demands, increasing your energy output, or probably both), and it’s going to take longer than you might want.
+In theory, losing fat is straightforward: You need to be in a caloric deficit (which means eating less than your body demands, increasing your energy output, or probably both), and it’s going to take longer than you might want.

 To Lose Fat, All You Have To Do Is Work Out

 You see, fat loss occurs as the result of being in a caloric/energy deficit.
-That means you have to take in less calories than your body requires.
-According to the Centers for Disease Control, you need to reduce your energy intake by at least 500 calories a day to lose around a pound of fat per week.
+That means you have to take in less calories than your body is using.
+According to the Centers for Disease Control, you need to reduce your food intake by at least 500 calories a day to lose around a pound of body fat per week.

-Let’s say your body needs 2,100 calories to maintain its weight, and on a normal day, you eat 2,100 calories.
+Let’s say your body needs a 2,100 calorie diet to maintain its weight, and on a normal day, you eat 2,100 calories.
 Your weight won’t change much, if at all.
-Now let’s say you burn 300 calories on a stationary bike; now your body needs 2,400 calories to maintain weight.
+Now let’s say you burn 300 calories from a workout; now your body needs 2,400 calories to maintain weight.
 If you make no change to your diet, you’ll be in a -300 caloric deficit.
-But if you start eating more because you think “your metabolism is speeding up” (which is not how it works, by the way), you’ll negate any energy deficit you worked for, leading to no fat loss.
+But if you start increasing your caloric intake because you think “your metabolism is speeding up” (which is not how it works, by the way), you’ll negate any energy deficit you worked for, leading to no fat loss.

 If You Eat At Night, You Get Fat

-Eating at night seems to make sense intuitively.
-If you eat a bunch of food and go to sleep, your body turns it all into fat because you’re not moving around and using it.
+Intuitively, this make sense.
+If you eat a bunch of food and then go to sleep, your body turns it all into fat because you’re not moving around and using it.
 Just like a bear in winter, right?

 This type of thinking ignores a basic physiological process: your metabolism, which is more formally known as your Basal Metabolic Rate.
 Your BMR is the amount of calories that your body consumes over a 24-hour period at rest, and according to the CDC, it’s the amount of calories you burn over a 24-hour period that affects your weight.
 That includes when you sleep.

 Let’s say your BMR is 1,600 calories/day.
-That means your body is burning roughly 67 calories per hour, which multiplied by 8 for an 8-hour sleep is a little over 533 calories.
+That means your metabolism is burning roughly 67 calories per hour, which multiplied by 8 for an 8-hour sleep is a little over 533 calories.